-The Design Model Manager shall create a collaboration hub using Autodesk's Construction Cloud (ACC), where their models will be made available for the University.
+The Design Model Manager shall create a collaboration hub using Autodesk's Construction Cloud (ACC), where their models will be maintained in a currently supported version of Revit and made available for the University.
+Over the course of the project, new software versions may be released, and the project team led by the Design Model Manager will coordinate the effort on when and how models will strategically be upgraded so that the models are no more than two releases behind the current version of the software to optimize the project team's ability to work and collaborate with the project team as well as internal OSU users.
+Any deviation from this standard should be approved by the University Model Manager.
 In ACC a company called "The Ohio State University" shall be created, and that company shall have their permission level set to View + Download allowing them to view documents, add private markups, and create issues.
 At a minimum Design Team Models shall be published (including current two-dimensional sheet set) on a weekly basis throughout the lifecycle of the project and to meet the established OSU BIM deliverables.
 The BIM execution plan, section 5 MODEL COLLABORATION, TRANSMISSION & PERMITTED USE STRATEGIES AND SUPPORTING SOFTWARE, shall outline the folder structure, permissions, and responsibilities around the collaborative platform.
 Each responsible party will be required to bring their own license.